 The field of Cultural Studies is quite ambiguous.
 Instead of focusing on one scholarly area, Cultural Studies branches out into many disciplines.
 The field may be informed by the ideology of literary criticism, film theory, history, or other scholarly ways of operating.
 As a result, papers written for a Cultural Studies class depend upon the conventions of the respective discipline of interest as well as upon the Cultural Studies professor's individual requirements.
 If you are interested in history, you may want to write a historiography about domesticity among Irish immigrants.
 Following the rules for writing a historiography might satisfy History department requirements, while the concentration on a cultural aspect might satisify the requirements of a Cultural Studies professor.
 The possibilities are endless.
 However, most papers follow the conventions of the English field.
-Below are four common English assignments.
-Clicking on these links will provide you with specific information on English field conventions and extremely helpful hints.

 After deciding on the form of a Cultural Studies paper, other questions may arise.
 Some of these questions concern The Writer's Appearance in the Cultural Studies Paper, Balancing the Personal with the Academic, and Writing a Paper in an Ambiguous Field.